aws/aws-toolkit-eclipse/README.md

 4. Select *master* branch, and specify the destination directory in the next two pages, and choose *Next*.
 5. Select *Import existing Eclipse projects*, and then choose *Next*.
 6. Select *Search for nested projects*, you would see all the plugin projects and feature projects etc. Select the projects you are interested in or all the projects, and then choose *Finish*.

+Now you have imported all the plugin projects into Eclipse, but you need to set up the target platform since the plugins have dependencies which are not the standard OSGi bundles.

+1. Open the terminal and step into the root folder of the repository.
+2. Run the *setup.sh* script if you havn't created the target platform: ```sh setup.sh```.
+3. Back to Eclipse, open *Preferences* page, choose ```Plug-in Development -> Target Platform```
+4. In the *Target Platform* page, choose ```Add -> Next -> Add -> Software Site -> Add -> Local``` to select the target repository you just built.
+This repository is located at ```aws-toolkit-eclipse/releng/com.amazonaws.eclipse.devide/target/repository```.
+5. Type a name for this repository, say *aws devide*, and choose ```Finish```.
+Select ```Uncategorized``` and choose ```Finish```
+6. Type a name for this target platform, say *AWS Target Platform*, and choose ```OK```.
+Use this new target platform, and you would be able to run the AWS plugins under this target platform.

+**Notice: If you imported the *com.amazonaws.eclipse.javasdk* project into your Eclipse workspace when you are checking in the repo, you need to close that project as it  overrides the *Java SDK* bundle in the target platform.**

 # Getting Help